Jamshedpur: Facilities and academies

 Jamshedpur has two golf courses—the Beldih Golf Course and the Golmuri Golf Course.
 Both of these courses are at the heart of the city.
 The biggest is the Beldih Golf Course which is around 6,000 yards.
 The Golmuri Golf Course although smaller is also challenging.
 They together hold the annual Tata Open Golf Tournament which is an event held under the support of the Professional Golf Tour of India.
 The tournament was started in 2002.
 Jamshedpur also has the Jamshedpur Gliding Club and the Jamshedpur Co-operative Flying club.

+Health facilities

+Some of the notable hospitals and health facilities in Jamshedpur include: